IshaMonga/CD1a-single-cell/README.md

 Any quereis related to code, please raise issues on GitHub or email at _<mongaisha4@gmail.com>

+Present repository contains:
-Present repository contains a) codes for single-cell analysis in the following directory: **Code**
+a) codes for single-cell analysis in the following directory: **Code**

 b) Processed files: **input files**

 c) Outputs: **Output**